MechaDuck/Hexapod_Botolomaeus/README.md

 # HexapodHDA
+v1.0.0
+All basic functions are implemented.
+Robot can be controlled by an android device.
+It can move in X, Y direction and rotate around the Z axis.

 v0.8.0
 State machine for continues rotations and continues steps in X, Y direction are implemented and tested.
 Bluetooth communication integrated and tested.
 (28.06.2018)
 Missing: